EtherApe

 Description

-It supports Ethernet, FDDI, Token Ring, ISDN, PPP and SLIP devices.
-It can filter traffic to be shown, and can read traffic from a file as well as live from the network.
+It supports Ethernet, FDDI, Token Ring, ISDN, PPP, SLIP and WLAN devices, plus several encapsulation formats.
+It can filter traffic to be shown, and can read packets from a file as well as live from the network.

 News